 The BZ16s are for heavy traffic environment.

-They have a programmable dosage dispenser and some of the key components inside are meant for gruelling usage.
+They have a programmable dosage dispenser and some of the key components inside are meant for grueling usage.

 The version with the vibration pump can draw water from a water tank.
 Vibration pumps are generally “weaker”, and can’t be overworked, they will burn out if you don’t allow some rest time.
 The good thing is they are cheap to replace and serviceability is still considered high.

 The version with the rotary pump is built like a tank.
-Matter of fact, they might be even tankier than many modern commercial machines in the market.
-They only take in water from a connected tap directly or can draw water from an external water source, like from a jerry can.
+Matter of fact, they might be even tanky than many modern commercial machines in the market.
+They only take in water from a connected tap directly or can draw water from an external water source, like from a Jerry can.
 The bad news is, this machine can’t use those cheap disposable water softener cartridges.

 Warning: Be careful of hot surfaces, water and steam at all time.